The simplest preparation of pan-fried sole is the best because it highlights the sole’s delicate texture and flavor and does not overpower them.

 Is this a healthy recipe?

 I believe it is.
 While sole fish is not as high in omega-3 fatty acids like salmon, it is still a healthy choice, especially wild caught Pacific sole.
-Butter is harmless.
+Butter, for most healthy people, is harmless.
 The only problem ingredient here is the flour, but you can use almond flour instead.
 Just make sure you use blanched almond flour and not coarse almond meal.

 How to serve pan-fried sole

-Rather than pouring warm butter-lemon sauce over the pan-fried sole, as traditional recipes suggest, I prefer to serve the fish with lemon wedges on the side.
+Rather than pouring warm butter-lemon sauce over the fish, as traditional recipes suggest, I prefer to serve the fish with lemon wedges on the side.
 This allows diners to squirt a little lemon juice on top of their fish right before they eat it.
-I find that serving pan-fried sole this way ensures crispy, non-soggy fish.
+I find that serving it this way ensures crispy, non-soggy fish.

 What about leftovers?